 - a.
 Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b.
 The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - c.
 Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
 The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - d.
 Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend at that point identified on the agenda for public participation. - e.
-At the Chairman's discretion and with the agreement of the Council, a member of the public may be invited to answer questions on matters of fact relating to the item under consideration by the Council at that point on the agenda where the matter is being discussed. - f.
-The period of time designated for public participation at a meeting in accordance with standing order 2(d) above shall not exceed 15 minutes unless directed by the chairman of the meeting. - g.
+At the Chairman's discretion and with the agreement of the Council, a member of the public may be invited to speak in regard to the item under consideration by the Council at that point on the agenda where the matter is being discussed. - f.
+The period of time designated for public participation at a meeting in accordance with standing order 2(d) above shall not exceed 15 minutes unless directed by the Chairman of the meeting and with the approval of Members of the Council. - g.
 Subject to standing order 2(e) above, a member of the public shall not speak for more than 3 minutes. - h.
 In accordance with standing order 2(d) above, a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - i.
-Any member of the public wanting to put a question to the Council must do so 24 hours prior to the meeting by writing or email enquiries@saltash.gov.uk - j.
-A person who speaks at a meeting shall direct their comments to the chairman of the meeting.
+The Chairman of the meeting may direct that a written or oral response be given. - i.
+Any member of the public wanting to put a question, make a representation or give evidence to the Council must do so no later than 12 noon on the day before the meeting by writing or email to enquiries@saltash.gov.uk - j.
+A person who speaks at a meeting shall direct their comments to the Chairman of the meeting.